 Marshall Dennehey is committed to building a diverse workforce where people of all races and ethnicities can thrive in an inclusive workplace culture.

-In addition to mentorship, we hold an annual meeting and dinner in our Philadelphia headquarters office for attorneys of color.
-Attorneys from all of our 20 offices attend this event where educational seminars, specifically designed to assist those of color to thrive in a majority environment, are given.
-These seminars are led by internal and external speakers.
-This event concludes with a dinner that focuses on camaraderie and making horizontal connections within the greater firm for an added layer of encouragement and support.
+In addition to mentorship, we hold affinity events throughout the year for our minority attorneys, including luncheon events specific to our African-American and Asian-American attorneys, respectively.
+We also hold an annual meeting and dinner in our Philadelphia headquarters office for all minority attorneys of the firm, with an agenda and purpose designed to help our attorneys to thrive in a majority environment.
+This event includes educational programming with both internal and external speakers, and concludes with a dinner that focuses on camaraderie and making horizontal connections within the greater firm for an added layer of encouragement and support.

-We encourage our minority attorneys to engage in affinity groups that will further their professional development and growth.
+We also strongly support our minority attorneys in their engagement with affinity groups that will further their professional development and growth.
 You will find them at meetings and events of the National Bar Association, National Asian Pacific American Bar Association, Hispanic National Bar Association, Barristers’ Association of Philadelphia, and other regional groups in the cities and communities where we retain offices.

 - The American Lawyer 2020 A-List, Female Equity Partner Scorecard, Ranked #3 among the Am Law 200